starling021/ehtools/README.md

 ![TOOLS](https://user-images.githubusercontent.com/54115104/66775236-3d423900-eecc-11e9-92e4-1f327b6413a0.png)

 Part of the fun of Ehtools Framework is how easy it is to add new tools to our arsenal.
-To demonstrate this, let's download Pupy, a Python-based RAT designed to take control of other computers on the network.
 We can select option 9 to access the list of tools in Ehtools Framework.

     INFO: Our framework has more than 100 packages in ehtools archive (on server this archive: 2.3 Tb)!